4 Structuring analytics projects

 - Social listening

 These sources can become stale rather quickly.
-They can also be expensive and often require specialized software and skill sets.
+They can also be expensive to conduct and often require specialized software and skill sets.

 Operational data may not have a ready-made method for data collection.
-For example, let’s say that an Executive wants to understand the relationship between line length at concession stands relative to attendance.
+Let’s say that an Executive wants to understand the relationship to line-length at concession stands relative to attendance.
 How will you get it?
 Do you have cameras installed with A.I. that tracks line length?
 No?
-You’ll have to collect manually, leveraging some rubric that can be easily explained and executed by front-line staff.
+You’ll have to collect in manually leveraging some rubric that can be easily explained and executed by front-line staff.
 What might a data collection plan look like?
-When determining how to collect data, thinking about the problem from the inside out is helpful.
+When determining how to collect data it is useful to think about the problem inside-out.
 We’ll discuss this concept in more depth in chapter 9.

 The main gist is that you need to focus on a couple of things: